Morning sickness: why Kate’s lucky she has an understanding boss

 What time off am I entitled to?

-You are entitled to paid time off to see the midwife, attend antenatal classes and for any other medical appointments, which relate to the health and wellbeing of your unborn child.
+You’re entitled to paid time off to see the midwife, attend antenatal classes and for any other medical appointments which relate to the health and wellbeing of your unborn child.
 It’s worth keeping hold of any correspondence or appointment cards as failure to provide proof of these appointments could result in you not being allowed the time off.

-If you’re in any doubt about your entitlements ask to see a copy of your company’s maternity policy, which should explain exactly what time off is permitted by your specific employer, however, this should be consistent with what is set out here.
+If you’re in any doubt about your entitlements, ask to see a copy of your company’s maternity policy.
+This should explain exactly what time off is permitted by your specific employer and should be consistent with what is set out here.